Center for Entrepreneurship

 • Networking opportunities to find mutual support, access to resources and business referrals.

-The Women's Business Center of Charlotte, the Women's Business Center of North Carolina, the Women's Business Center Richmond, and the Women's Business Center of The Triad are funded in part through a cooperative agreement with the U.S. Small Business Administration.
+The Women’s Business Center of Charlotte, the Women’s Business Center of North Carolina, and the Women’s Business Center of Central Virginia are funded in part through a cooperative agreement with the U.S. Small Business Administration.

 Contact WBC